-In 1958, she made her movie debut as Erica the slave dancer and conspirator in The Sign of the Gladiator.
+In 1958, she made her movie debut as Erica the slave dancer and conspirator in THE SIGN OF THE GLADIATOR.
 It was only a secondary role, but she attracted mucho attention thanks to a torrid dance scene, to the point that her name and photograph became more prominent in publicity posters than those of main stars Anita Ekberg and George Marchal!
-Who had the gall to piss off La Ekberg?

-In 1960, Chelo filmed a comedy, Gastone, alongside two giants of Italian cinema, Alberto Sordi and Vittoria De Sica.
+In 1960, Chelo filmed a comedy, GASTONE, alongside two giants of Italian cinema, Alberto Sordi and Vittoria De Sica.
 The following year would see some noteworthy Chelo performances.
-For The Huns, she was courageous Tanya, Queen of the Tartars in the 1400s, nothing less!
-Then came Morgan the Pirate, reuniting Chelo with Reeves, in a 17th Century high-sea adventure.
+For THE HUNS, she was courageous Tanya, Queen of the Tartars in the 1400s, nothing less!
+Then came MORGAN THE PIRATE, reuniting Chelo with Reeves, in the 17th Century high-sea adventure.
 Don’t miss that one!
-Finally, Chelo concluded 1961 with a film known by many names, but shown as Atlas Against the Cyclops in the USA.
-This time she was Queen Capys, alongside hero Gordon Mitchell (as Maciste, in a Atlas movie, please dont ask…) and, yes, there is a cyclops stumbling around somewhere in there.
+Finally, Chelo concluded 1961 with a film known by many names, but shown as ATLAS AGAINST THE CYCLOPS in the USA.
+This time she was Queen Capys, alongside hero Gordon Mitchell (as Maciste, in a Atlas movie, please dont ask…) and, yes, there is a cyclops somewhere in there.

-After the movie Desert War in 1962, Chelo withdrew from movie spotlights for a certain period of time to dedicate herself to television.
+After the war movie DESERT WAR in 1962, Chelo withdrew from movie spotlights for a certain period of time to dedicate herself to television.
 She recorded a couple of songs and even took part in a cooking show, where the public could witness this great Latina beauty prepare a typical Cuban meal of rice and chicken!
-In the years to come, she came back for only a handful of films, playing a mute role in The Good, the Bad and the Ugly, probably her most widely seen work around the world… pity that the average viewer is still exposed to her for a part of such minimal screen time.
-Then came another spaghetti-western, Big Gundown 2.
-Finally, her last credit remains Night of the Serpent in 1970, co-starring Magda Konopka.
+In the years to come, she came back for only a handful of films, playing a mute role in THE GOOD, THE BAD AND THE UGLY, probably her most widely seen work around the world… pity that the average viewer is still exposed to her for a part of such minimal screen time.
+Then came another spaghetti-western, BIG GUNDOWN 2.
+Finally, her last credit remains NIGHT OF THE SERPENT in 1970, co-starring Magda Konopka.

 After the death of her producer husband, Chelo semi-retired, remaining with her son Aldino and starting a cat-breeding business.
 She opened a small farm in the Italian region of Senese, which became a luxurious hotel.
 She completely retired from screen work, but still enjoys reminiscing from time to time for magazines (as it happened in 1991 for People).
 Her cousin Dominique Alonso was set to prepare a biography sporting the title Central Lugareno.
 What became of this project?